 Notes.
 The reported estimates are semi-elasticities, showing the increase in income (in 2016 \$) from a log point increase in the minimum wage.
 The solid line is for the change in cash income, the dash-dot line augments it by adding non-cash transfers (SNAP, NSLP and housing subsidies) to the income definition, and the dashed line is for the expanded income that includes both non-cash transfers and tax credits (EITC and child tax credits).
 The estimates are from a series of linear probability models that are estimated by regressing an indicator for having family income below cutoffs associated with alternative quantiles (between 5 and 50) on distributed lags of log minimum wage and covariates.
 The long-run coefficients are calculated from the sum of the contemporaneous up to three-year lagged log minimum wage coefficients.
 Unconditional quantile partial effects (UQPE) are calculated by dividing the coefficient on log minimum wage by the negative of the family income density at the appropriate quantile.
 The UQPE estimates are subsequently multiplied by the average cash income in 2016 dollars corresponding to the federal poverty threshold to transform the estimates into changes in income.
-All specifications include state and year fixed effects, division-by-period fixed effects, state specific individual demographic controls (quartic in age, as well as dummies for race, martial status, family size, number of children, education level, Hispanic status, gender), and are weighted by March CPS person weights.
+All specifications include state and year fixed effects, division-by-period fixed effects, state specific linear trends, state specific indicator for each Great Recession year, state-level covariates (GDP per capita, EITC supplement, unemployment rate), and individual demographic controls (quartic in age, as well as dummies for race, martial status, family size, number of children, education level, Hispanic status, gender), and are weighted by March CPS person weights.
 The vertical dotted line shows the quantile corresponding to the sample averaged federal poverty threshold.